wwlpublish/learn-m365-pr-auto-sync-back-test/learn-m365-pr/m365-developer/understand-office-javascript-apis/includes/9-summary.md

 In this module, you learned about Office JavaScript APIs, which includes:

-- Office Add-ins programmability model
+- Office Add-ins programming model
 - Developer tools
   - Yeoman generator for Office Add-ins
   - Visual Studio